Key Facts You Should Know About Austria's Weed Laws

 In 2008, the Austrian Parliament approved a bill allowing the cultivation of marijuana for medical and scientific purposes.
 The bill gave the Health and Food Safety Agency the exclusive right to grow the plant and provide medical cannabis treatments in the form of Sativex, Nabilone, and Dronabinol prescriptions.

-It's also legal for the citizens and residents of Austria to cultivate up to three weed plants in their homes as long as the plants contain less than 0.3% THC, keeping them classified as hemp.
+Austrian citizens and residents can also cultivate up to three weed plants in their homes as long as the plants contain less than 0.3% THC, which keeps them legally classified as hemp.

-When it comes to cannabis with THC over 0.3%, small amounts of the plant (a small amount is not stated) will generally result in a fine.
+When it comes to cannabis with THC over 0.3%, it remains illegal in Austria.
+However, possessing small amounts of it can result in a fine or the case being suspended for one to two years and dropped entirely if no further drug offences are committed during that period.
 Keep in mind that the law states the maximum sentence for this offense is up to six months in prison.

 Below you can find the summary of the cannabis laws in Austria.